 - Coins of the type on the Treasury Department’s approved list (typically American Eagles)

 Most investors will want to hold bullion.
-Bullion has a special requirement under the Code that’s inapplicable to other assets, namely it must be held in “physical possession” of the IRA custodian.
+Bullion has a special requirement under the Code that’s inapplicable to other assets, namely it must be held in “physical possession” of a licensed financial institution.
 This means it can not be held in possession of you or your LLC.
-Most custodians which allow Self-Directed IRAs will have a special procedure which allows the custodian to take physical possession to comply with the rules, so be sure to inquire with your custodian.
+Delaware Depository is an example of a storage method for bullion that is properly licensed to hold precious metals in a retirement account.

-If you’re holding American Eagles or other approved coins, it’s unclear under the statute as to whether you’re required to have the custodian take physical possession, or whether your LLC can hold the coins.
+If you’re holding American Eagles or other approved coins, it’s unclear under the statute as to whether you’re required to have a financial institution take physical possession, or whether your LLC can hold the coins.
 The requirements for physical possession apply only to “bullion”, however the statute isn’t clear as to whether coins fall under the definition of “bullion” for this purpose.
-It’s therefore safest to arrange for custodian possession.
+It’s therefore safest to arrange for financial institution possession.

 Before Closing… A Quick Note About Texas Franchise Tax